Our Staff & Board

 Executive Assistant & Operations Manager

 A writer, artist, and historian at heart, Abbie is devoted to supporting arts education and cultural institutions through storytelling and administration.
-She has experience at several organizations in the museum/archives world and previously served as Superintendent Team Manager at Partnership Schools.
-Abbie graduated from Princeton University in 2020, where she concentrated in American history with a certificate in creative writing and devoted much of her time to music via coursework, participation in the Princeton Laptop Orchestra, and leadership at both WPRB 103.3 FM and the university tap dance company.
-She is an active performing artist who incorporates electroacoustic tap dance in sets of original music, performing regularly in New York City, with past tour dates in California, the Midwest, and Canada.
+She previously served as Superintendent Team Manager at Partnership Schools after several roles in public history, archives, and editorial work during college.
+Abbie graduated from Princeton University in 2020, concentrating in American history with a certificate in creative writing, while devoting time to music through coursework and participation in the Princeton Laptop Orchestra.
+She has hosted a freeform music radio program since 2017, first on WPRB, now on WFMU, and is an active performing artist, incorporating electroacoustic tap dance with art pop songwriting.
+Abbie has toured her music in Japan, Canada, and across the United States.

 Director of Development